yishak-cs/chapa-laravel/README.md

 ### Usage

-You can check [this](https://github.com/Chapa-Et/sdk-examples/tree/master/chapa-laravel-example) sample laravel code as a reference.
+You can check [this](https://github.com/Chapa-Et/sdk-examples/tree/master/chapa-laravel-example) sample Laravel code as a reference.

 ### Configuration

 Open your .env file and add your public key, secret keys, and other environment variables like this:

 ```
-CHAPA_SECRET_KEY=FLWSECK-xxxxxxxxxxxxxxxxxxxxx-X
+CHAPA_SECRET_KEY=CHAPA-SECK-xxxxxxxxxxxxxxxxxxxxx-X
 ```

 ## Features